No one likes to be compared and probably will not be making it easy for you to do so.

 Share on:

 It is important for borrowers to carefully consider the terms and conditions of their personal loans, including the interest rate, fees, and repayment terms, before taking out a loan.
-Interest rates and fees on personal loans can vary widely depending on the lender so it is thus very important to compare around before signing on the dotted line.
+Check out another article of ours here to learn more about how to select a suitable loan and things to consider.

 Share on:

-There are 2 main costs to borrowers when they take up a loan whether its for personal or business - interest & the fees they incur.
-The most common is the Processing fee (also known as Admin fee or Origination Fee) in which the lender charges a one-time percentage of the quantum or a fixed value, on top of the interest charged.
+There are 2 main costs to borrowers when they take up a loan whether it is for personal or business - interest & the fees they incur.
+Borrowers frequently look for the cheapest loan based on the interest and overlook that the fees charged can impact how much more they are paying in total (use our calculator to find out).
+The most common is the Processing fee (also known as the Admin fee or Origination Fee) in which the lender charges a one-time percentage of the quantum or a fixed value, on top of the interest charged.

 Application Fee.
-This kind of fee can be annoying because you might pay the fee and not even get a loan.
-However, this is very rare in Singapore, though they may request for a commitment fee.
+This kind of fee can be annoying because you might pay the fee but not get a loan.
+However, this is very rare in Singapore, though they may request a commitment fee.

 Early repayment charges.
-The fee a lender charges borrowers to recover the loss the lender incurs when a loan is partially or fully repaid earlier than agreed.
-Some lenders may call it a Prepayment Penalty.
-But not all lenders see it that way especially for shorter tenured loans
+The fee a lender charges borrowers to recover the "losses" the lender incurs when a loan is partially or fully repaid earlier than agreed.
+Some lenders may also call it a Prepayment Penalty.

 Late Payment Fee.
-Late payment fees are found on every type of loan, personal or business loan.
+Late payment fees are found on both personal and business loans.
 They are charged whenever you fail to make a payment on time.

 Returned Check Fee or insufficient funds fees are charged when you try to make a payment/GIRO on your loan but don’t have the cash in your account to cover the payment.